THOMASELOVE/432-classes-2025/class16/README.md

 1. Quiz 1 results...
     - The **Quiz 1 answer sketch and grading rubric** is now available (HTML) in the **432 Quiz 1 Materials** folder in our Shared Drive.
         - I'll spend a few moments today on **Questions 2, 5, 9, 12, 21 and 23** in that Sketch.
+        - The latest version was posted at 12:41 PM today.
     - All of you should have received two emails from me (at your CWRU email) this morning,
         - one with the subject line: **432 Quiz 1 results will be coming to you in email soon** and then
         - one with the subject line **432 Quiz 1 Results for {YOUR NAME}** that has your results on the Quiz.